-UL publishes ANSI/CAN/UL 2904 Standard for 3D printers
+Underwriters Laboratories Publishes ANSI/CAN/UL 2904 Standard for 3D Printers

-"Standard Method for Testing and Assessing Particle and Chemical Emissions from 3D Printers" is now available for use
+'Standard Method for Testing and Assessing Particle and Chemical Emissions from 3D Printers' now available

 ANSI/CAN/UL 2904 contains measurement and assessment protocols for the emissions of particles and volatile chemicals from diverse 3D printers, print media, and print applications.
 The Standard applies to freestanding 3D printers that are typically found in schools, offices, libraries, homes, and other non-industrial indoor spaces, and should be used by stakeholders associated with these products to mitigate indoor air pollution hazards.

 According to Phil Piqueira, VP of Standards for UL, "ANSI/CAN/UL 2904 will advance the availability of low emission printers and print media for use in the global marketplace.
 UL is proud to offer its first safety Standard addressing chemical pollution and reducing its impact on human health."